nsrr/ffcws-documentation/pages/README.md

 The Future of Families Sleep Sub-Study (Year 15 Wave 6) collected wrist-worn actigraphy sleep data from adolescents (14 to 18 years old) for one week (7 days) of a national diverse longitudinal birth cohort.
 Participants also completed a daily diary in which they answered questions about their mood, diet, physical activity, and screen use.

-The NSRR FFCWS Sleep Actigraphy Dataset includes wrist-worn actigraphy data and daily diary from 923 participants (with at least 1 valid day of actigraphy data across a total of n = 5,491 daily actigraphy observations).
+The NSRR FFCWS Sleep Actigraphy Dataset includes wrist-worn actigraphy data and daily diary from 923 participants with at least 1 valid day of actigraphy data across a total of n = 5,491 daily actigraphy observations.

 ## Methods